Where to Start?

-It all starts in October, when the Office of the State Superintendent of Education (OSSE) audits student enrollment at DC Public Schools and Public Charter Schools.
-Student enrollment is the biggest driver of school budgets, so it is important that the number of students enrolled in DCPS is accurate and growing!
-The audit informs the next step in developing school budgets, which is to project what student enrollment might look like in the upcoming year.
+Every October, the Office of the State Superintendent of Education (OSSE) audits student enrollment at DC Public Schools and Public Charter Schools.
+Student enrollment is the biggest driver of school budgets, so it is important that the number of students enrolled in DCPS is accurate.
+The audit informs the next step in developing school budgets; projecting what student enrollment might look like in the upcoming year.

 So How Do You Calculate My School's Allocation?